Robert-MacWha/Personal-Projects/_Docs/Java.md

 # Java Projects
-Note: All Java projects are only available for download.
+All Java projects are only available for download.

 ## Processing
 - [Elementary Particle Simulation](#elementary-particle-simulation)